koszullab/hicberg/README.md

 #### Locally

-The HiC-BERG pipeline can be run using Snakemake.
+The Hicberg pipeline can be run using Snakemake.
 The pipeline is defined in the file Snakefile.
 The pipeline can be run using the following command:

 ```bash
 snakemake --cores [cpus]